ZYSF/ProcessorDocumentation/InstructionSet.md

 This allows for writing programs which adapt naturally to 32-/64-bit word sizes.

-NOTE: The "first generation" processor design used/uses a different encoding of `0xDE`, which conflicts with other "second-generation" instructions.
+NOTE: The "first generation" processor design used/uses a different encoding of `0xDE` (now used for the `WRITE32HZ` variant).
 Assemblers/tools can refer to the old encoding as `OP_GEN1WRITE32H`.

+### Write32hz (planned, write data memory, high 32-bits/zero-extension)

+    OP_WRITE32HZ	0xDE

+    0xDEbciiii: data[b+i]=c[conceptual bits 63:32];

+"Conceptually" writes the upper 32 bits of an unsigned 64-bit register to memory.

+On 64-bit implementations this will write the actual upper bits of the register.

+On 32-bit implementations, this simulates the equivalent operation by writing a word composed entirely of zero bits (i.e. the conceptual higher bits of an unsigned 32-bit register).

+This allows for writing programs which adapt naturally to 32-/64-bit word sizes.

+NOTE: This conflicts with the old `WRITE32H` instruction encoding from the first generation, and partly works the same.
+Assemblers/tools can refer to the old instruction as something like `OP_GEN1WRITE32H`.

 ### Write16 (planned)